What is Cloud Computing

 Serverless computing enables developers to seamlessly build and run apps without having to manage the underlying infrastructure.
 This key trend has gained major traction because of its cost-effectiveness, ease of use and scalability.

-• Edge Computing:
+• Edge Computing

 Edge computing is becoming more and more important due to the continuous rise of IoT devices, along with the requirement for real-time data processing.
 Edge computing is known to reduce latency and improve the performance of cloud services by processing data closer to the source.

-• Artificial Intelligence and Machine Learning in the Cloud:
+• Artificial Intelligence and Machine Learning in the Cloud

 Various cloud providers are now offering impeccable Artificial Intelligence and Machine Learning services.
 These services facilitate businesses in leveraging advanced automation and analytics without any expertise or specialized hardware.

-• Sustainability & Green Cloud Computing:
+• Sustainability and Green Cloud Computing

 Environmental concerns are growing globally and thus, cloud providers have diverted their focus towards sustainability.
 This is done by optimizing data centers for enhanced energy efficiency and reduced carbon footprints.
 Green cloud computing has now become a priority for both consumers and providers.

-• Multi-Cloud & Hybrid Cloud Strategies:
+• Multi-Cloud & Hybrid Cloud Strategies

 A lot of organizations are now adopting hybrid cloud and multi-cloud approaches.
 The aim is to avoid vendor lock-in, improve resilience and optimize performance.
 These strategies have enabled businesses to utilize the finest features of distinct cloud platforms.

-• Security Enhancements:
+• Security Enhancements

 Cloud providers are now investing abashedly in security measures because of the increasing complexity of cybersecurity threats.
 This incorporates zero-trust architecture, continuous monitoring and advanced encryption to protect applications and data.